Tadom Hill, Banting – Malaysia’s Bamboo-Themed Glamping Spot

 Lakeside Mini Chalet

-If you prefer going for something a little more basic, the Lakeside Mini Chalet offers a clean, compact space for two persons with a comfortable mattress on the floor, pillows, and a window with views of the lake.
+If you prefer going for something a little more basic, the Lakeside Mini Chalet offers a clean, compact space for two persons with a mattress on the floor, pillows, and a window with views of the lake.
 Shared bathrooms are available close by.
-From RM155/night.

 Hakka Village

-So, we arrived at Salak Tinggi station a little after 12 p.m. just in time for our 12.30 scheduled pickup.
+We arrived at Salak Tinggi station a little after noon, just in time for our scheduled pickup.

-The van dropped us off right in front of the check-in counter, where they allowed us to have an early check-in without much fuss.
-We were each given the Day Pass wrist tag to be worn throughout our stay.
+The van dropped us off right in front of the check-in counter, and to our delight, we were allowed to check in early without much fuss.

-Since there were 4 of us, we chose to stay in one of the smaller rooms at Hakka Village.
-And since we weren’t too fussy about air-cond, we chose the one without.
+Since there were four of us, we stayed in one of the smaller rooms at Hakka Village.
+We chose the fan room because we were not too fussy about air-conditioning.

-Our room, on the second floor, has two bunk beds, with one of the bottom ones a double bed, so essentially the room can sleep up to 5 persons.
+Our room was on the second floor and came with bunk beds.
+One of the lower bunks was a double bed, so the room could actually sleep up to five people.

-The room also comes with a dressing table with a mirror, a bamboo/rattan shelf, power points (enough for everyone to charge their phones at the same time), an electric fan, a wall fan at each bed, and an electric mosquito repellent.
-Blankets and free bottles of mineral water are also provided.
-Towels can be requested at the reception.
+Inside the room, there was a dressing table with a mirror, a bamboo/rattan shelf, power points, an electric fan, wall fans by the beds, and an electric mosquito repellent.
+Blankets and bottled water were provided, and towels could be requested at reception.

-There are shared bathrooms on both floors (the female one downstairs, and the male one upstairs) and a water dispenser at the female bathroom.
+There were shared bathrooms on both floors.
+During our stay, the female bathroom was downstairs and the male bathroom upstairs.
+There was also a water dispenser near the female bathroom.

 Dining at Tadom Hill Resorts